hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

 #### Ethernet switch setups

 These setups are more flexible but require some more configuration and installation than the static IP setup.
-They require an ethernet switch for the cluster.
+They require an ethernet switch for the cluster to communicate and also require an access node that will provide DNS resolution and DHCP service to the rest of the Pis.
 The possible setups are:

 1. Use Wifi for SSH access and Ethernet for cluster communication
 2. Add a second ethernet port and use that for SSH access